 - Salt – to taste

-To begin with, mint adjika is prepared: chopped mint, cilantro and green pepper until smooth.
+At the begining, mint adjika is prepared: chop mint, cilantro and green pepper until smooth.
 Finely chopped suluguni is dipped in boiling milk for 3–5 minutes to form a friable mass, and then spread evenly on the board and smeared with piquant adjika.
-Rolling up the form of a roll is cut into several pieces.
-Gebzhaliya served with yoghurt and mint adjika sauce.
+Roll up the mass into the form of a roll, and cut it into several pieces.
+Gebzhalia is served with yoghurt and mint adjika sauce.
 Enjoy your meal!

-Georgian festive table can not be imagined without calcivi.
-Many people confuse satsivi with bazhe, these are different dishes.
-Satsivi boiled, and bazhe just diluted with water.
-Still, in Satsivi do not add cornmeal and eggs.
+Georgian festive table can not be imagined without satsivi.
+Many people confuse satsivi with bazhe, but these are two different dishes.
+Satsivi is boiled, and bazhe just diluted with water.
+Still, in Satsivi you do not add cornmeal and eggs.

-Satsivi from the word “Civi”, which translates as “cold”, that is, it is served cold.
-Satsivi is usually served with gomi (mamaliga) or elarji (hominy with cheese), but you can simply serve with a mchad (corn tortilla) or with shoti-puri (Georgian bread).
+Satsivi comes from the word “Civi”, which translates as “cold”, as it is served cold.
+Satsivi is usually served with gomi (traditional meal made with corn) or elarji (gomi with cheese), but you can simply serve it with a mchadi (corn tortilla) or with shoti-puri (Georgian bread).

 - walnuts – 150 g.
 Indian or chicken – 700 g.